John Milner (bishop): Last years

 On his return from Rome, Milner continued to write controversially, the new Orthodox Journal being a frequent medium for his communications.
 His language was as harsh as ever, and unbecoming in a bishop, until at length an appeal was made to Rome, and Cardinal Fontana, who was then Prefect of Propaganda, forbade him to write in it any more.
 During the last years of his life Milner withdrew to a great extent from public politics.
 He ceased to act on behalf of the Irish bishops, and though he did not hold any intercourse with the other vicars Apostolic, he ceased to write against them.
 He devoted himself to literary work.
 In 1818 his End of Controversy, perhaps the best known of all his books, at length appeared, and it was followed by a war of pamphlets and replies which went on for several years.
-Feeling his health failing, he applied for a coadjutor, and Rev. Thomas Walsh, President of Oscott College, was appointed.
+Feeling his health failing, he applied for a coadjutor, and Thomas Walsh, President of Oscott College, was appointed.
 He was consecrated in 1825 when all the bishops of England met, and a reconciliation was effected.
 Milner survived less than a year, his death taking place at his house at Wolverhampton on 19 April 1826.